Expat Life in Thailand

 Fortunately, our countryside bike tour went ahead, because the villagers were pre-briefed that the farang would be cycling through and that we were long stay people in the country.

-The issue seems to be that as expats in Thailand, no one can distinguish us from new arrivals and the inherent risks they may bring.
+The issue seems to be that as expats, no one can distinguish us from new arrivals and the inherent risks they may bring.
 Understandably everyone, ourselves included, are edgy knowing that all new reported Covid cases into Thailand have come on returnees from overseas.
 This situation is surely only going to worsen as Thailand looks to reopen borders?

 Find a way that us farang can contribute